TwitchPlaysPokemon/tpp-core/TPP.Core/README.md

 ```
 dotnet run -- testconfig
 ```
+For local testing, you need to remove all but the `console` entry from the `Chat.Connections` config.
+You will be able to use the console as a simulated chat.

-You need to customize a few configurations:
+If you want to connect to an actual Twitch chat you need to customize a few configurations:
-- `Chat.Username` and `Chat.Password` contain the credentials of some Twitch account that will be the chat bot.
+- In the `twitch` entry of the `Chat.Connections` list, `Username` and `Password` contain the credentials of some Twitch account that will be the chat bot.
-   You can obtain an oauth token from [here](https://twitchapps.com/tmi/)
+  You can obtain an oauth token from [here](https://twitchapps.com/tmi/).
 - Add your name to `Chat.OperatorNames` to be able to do stuff requiring elevated privileges, for example issuing the `!stop` command.
 - No chat messages are actually being sent by default.